5 Amazing Ways to Explore Banff this Winter

 If you aren’t into the adrenaline rush of skiing or snowboarding, but you still want to soak up the pristine winter beauty of Banff, snowshoeing is the perfect adventure.

 Discover the extensive network of scenic, well-maintained snowshoeing and cross country skiing trails that Banff has to offer.
-You can rent snowshoes and go exploring on your own, or go on a guided trip to one of many scenic spots near Banff such as Marble Canyon.
+You can rent snowshoes and go exploring on your own, or go on a guided trip to one of many scenic spots near Banff such as the Paint Pots and Marble Canyon.

 With snowshoes on, you can crunch quietly over the snowdrifts and go deep into the quiet, frosty forest.
 Listen to the twittering of the birds, the rustling of the trees and the icy wind as you soak up the peaceful solitude.